adb84/ti89bb/README.md

 Watch the video:

-See install instruction into "install" directory
+See (./install/Install.md) into "install" directory

 # Controls
 ESC : quit the game